gari-network/gari-sdk/README.md

 ```

 ### initiateTransaction
-This method will validate transaction details and return siganture that will pass to blockchain.
+This method will validate transaction details and return signature.

 ```js
 /**